-In the mm-wave bands, only Italy has so far assigned spectrum in the 26 GHz band.
-Additional auctions in 26 GHz frequencies are expected this year.
-The Finnish assignment process in the 26 GHz is expected to be the next one.
+In the 26 GHz mm-wave band, Italy and Finland have so far assigned spectrum.
+Additional auctions in 26 GHz frequencies are expected.
 In the United Kingdom, local licences are available in the 26 GHz: "local licences available on demand subject to co-ordination".

-A number of auction procedures scheduled for 2019 were officially postponed to 2020; others were de facto postponed.
-The auction process was suspended in Estonia, expected to be rescheduled not before the 2nd half 2020.
+A number of auction procedures scheduled for 2019 were officially postponed to 2020 and sometimes further postponed due to the covid-19 pandemic; others were de facto postponed.